developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

-Use this sub-group to configure which of multiple antennas should be used for wireless communications.
+Use this *Sub-group* to configure which of multiple antennas should be used for wireless communications.

 - If the value ***Internal*** is selected, the internal built-in antenna will be used.